eWaterCycle/era5cli/README.md

 Avilable variables are listed in [ERA5 hourly data on single levels from 1979 to present](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form) (e.g., 'total_precipitation', 'precipitation_type', 'snowfall', 'runoff')

+Currently downloads only day 1 of the month.